Tom Paine and Democratic Republicanism

 Paine would be proud that Americans are critiquing the Constitution, writes Luke Pickrell

 Thomas Paine was born in England in 1737.
-His father was a Quaker who instilled values of equality and opposition to social hierarchy.
+His father, a Quaker, instilled values of equality and opposition to social hierarchy.
 Paine’s exposure to class inequality in Britain developed in him an understanding of social ills and conflict.
-Through John Locke, he learned that natural rights trump divine rights, legitimacy comes from consent, and the people have a right to rebel against unlawful or oppressive authority.
+Through John Locke, he learned that natural rights trump divine rights, legitimacy comes from consent, and the people have a right — even a duty — to rebel against unlawful or oppressive authority.

 Soon after the war began, Paine helped write the new Pennsylvania Constitution, temporarily creating the Union’s “sole unicameral and near democratic state.”
 He argued that the more complex the government, the greater the threat to democracy; no government could be too simple.
 America needed a plain and straightforward government; in other words, just a single house of representatives.
 “By integrating representation upon democracy,” wrote Paine years later in Rights of Man, “we arrive at a system of government capable of embracing and confederating all of the various interests and every extent of territory and population.”
 As Jonathan Israel notes, some radicals in Europe critiqued the Pennsylvania Constitution for failing to abolish slavery and end racial discrimination.
 The new Constitution also failed to safeguard the rights of Native Americans and did little to protect press freedom.
 Still, the document was groundbreaking because of its democratic structural provisions, such as a single legislative assembly.